 Finally, when I didn’t know what else to do – I took him to see a therapist.
 (Note: I am a Child Development Therapist and I had still no idea what to do with him because everything that “normally” worked with my clients wasn’t working with him).

 So… we started therapy.
-On our very first visit to a therapist, she suggested seeing a Neurologist to rule out any issues.
+I asked “Does my child have ADHD?
+I don’t know what else it could be?”
+I went on to explain our past, during our very first visit to a therapist.
+Immediately, she suggested seeing a Neurologist to rule out any issues.
 She suspected that the Hand, Foot & Mouth were to blame.
 I had always wondered about it, as well, so I called that day and made an appointment.

 That started us on a very long journey to find out the truth.